Learning & Teaching

 Holding Paradox *

 Two phrases I use often are holding the paradox and moving beyond dichotomy.
 These are meant to open the possibility of holding what seems irreconcilable or divided within a shared space.
 Way-making is the term opening to that space without trying to reconcile how it appears from every position.
+Opening to Embrace Paradox.

 We often define our world and ourselves by contrasting things.
 This has been useful, but it has also led us to divide ourselves and our worlds into what we see as irreconcilable divisions.
 In philosophy, the idea of mental and physical, or mind and body, as different substances or properties is an example of this.